 In this illustration, we have a demo sales info template that one shop manager has to create every day to store sales information.
 Using VBA code, we’re going to copy and paste the template to a new worksheet based on a cell value that holds the worksheet name.
 In addition, we’ll be able to decide what portion of the template should be copied and then pasted to our desired worksheet.
 Here is the template in the below screenshot which is in the “Source” worksheet.

 To facilitate the user to choose what columns to copy in the new worksheet, we inserted the column names in cells G2:G6.
-And in cell H2, we put the source worksheet name, form where we’re going to copy the template to a new worksheet.
+In cell H2, we put the source worksheet name, and form where we’re going to copy the template to a new worksheet.
 We need to put the new worksheet name in cell I2.

 Let’s say we’ve created a new worksheet for Day 1 of a month named “Day1”.
 In cell I2, we put the new worksheet name.
 In addition, in cells G2:G6 we put the column names to copy in the worksheet named Day1.